frcsdes/research-blog/pages/posts/ubo_convenience_class/content.md

 }
 ```

-Note that both functions are static members as they only depend on the template parameters, and that they involve only `noexcept` operations that should resolve during compilation.
+Note that both functions are static members as they only depend on the template parameters, and that they involve only `noexcept` operations that may resolve during compilation.

 ## Closing Thoughts